 Day 7 – Head Back To Winnipeg

-Now it’s time to head back to Manitoba’s capital city, where you can return your rental car and get ready for your next adventure.
+Now it’s time to finish the road trip, head back to Manitoba’s capital city, where you can return your rental car and get ready for your next adventure.

-Whether you’re planning on flying to northern Manitoba, elsewhere in Canada, or elsewhere in the world, you’re sure to carry these unforgettable memories with you.
+Whether you’re planning on flying to northern Manitoba, elsewhere in Canada, or elsewhere in the world, you’re sure to carry these unforgettable road trip memories with you.

 Manitoba road trips are perfect for travellers looking to disconnect from the hustle of daily life and get in touch with nature.

-The forests, lakes, and wildlife of Manitoba are some of the best in Canada, so hopefully you made the most of your time here!
+The forests, lakes, and wildlife of Manitoba are some of the best in Canada, so hopefully you made the most of your road trip here!

 DISCLAIMER: This article was created in partnership with our friends at Destination Canada and Travel Manitoba.
 All words, opinions and days of epic fun driving across the province are, as always, our own.